StakeDAO/stakeDAO-Liquid-Pools/rtoken-livepeer-experiment/README.md

 Note: when installing dependencies in the `livepeer-protocol` directory, an `npm install node-gyp` may be required first.

-2) Run a local ganache instance:
+2) Run a local ganache instance in a separate terminal:
 ```
 ganache-cli
 ```